neuropoly/intranet.neuro.polymtl.ca/_sources/computing-resources/neuropoly/cpus.md

 For fast I/O, use the NVMe hard drive, which is automatically available: `~/data_nvme_$USER`

+* romane, tassan, and joplin have a [special system for sharing CPU/RAM](./resource-sharing.md)

 ### `abbey`

 | Spec | Description |